 The Treasurer shall establish a system of internal controls, which shall be documented in writing and filed with the Treasurer's Chief Internal Auditor for review.
 The controls shall be designed to prevent loss of public funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by authorized investment staff of The Illinois Funds.

-The Treasurer shall publish the current investment policy on The Illinois Funds website and in accordance with applicable statutes.
+The Treasurer shall publish the current investment policy of The Illinois Funds on the Treasurer's official website.